 Planning parties for young children is easy, right?
 Give them cake and a few presents, and they're thrilled.
 Birthdays get more complicated when kids get older and enter the 'tween years' between the ages of 8 through 12.
 You might find that your tweens have a hard time settling on a theme and agenda.
 Consider these party ideas if you're stuck:

 Makeover Spa Day

 Once everyone has been pampered, take "after" pictures.
 While everyone is eating, opening presents, and singing "Happy Birthday," print the pictures from your computer, frame them, then give the framed photos to each child as the favor at the end of the party.
 Instead of, or in addition to, you could give small gift bags with nail polish, a nail file, and lip gloss inside.

 If the birthday boy or girl is a budding environmentalist, build the theme around going green.
 Activities could include playing old-fashioned games such as kick the can, or making a craft like wind chimes out of items from nature, old silverware, and trinkets found at secondhand shops.
 You might also consider taking the kids on a service outing, such as picking up litter from a natural area or planting trees.

 The food should be natural and healthy, like cut fruits and vegetables, smoothies, and homemade family favorites.
-Even the the cake can have an eco theme!
-For favors, send each child home with a sampling for their yard or a pot and a packet of seeds.
+Even the cake can have an eco theme.
+For favors, send each child home with something for their yard or a pot and a packet of seeds.

 Adventure Game Show